 Christine France is an independent art writer and curator.
 Christine majored in fine arts at the University of Sydney and has worked as a part-time tutor in contemporary art at the University of New South Wales.
 Christine has curated a number of exhibitions for regional galleries.
 In 1988 she curated a Margaret Olley retrospective and in 2000 curated Favourites: Margaret Olley and Barry Humphries choose from public and private collections, with both exhibitions held at the S H Ervin Gallery in Sydney.

 Event Dates & Times:

 Bookings Essential.
 Visit the link below to book your tickets.

 Details may change at any time.
-Always check with the organiser first if you are planning to attend.
 Please report any inaccurate information here